amaloney3/mlenv_movie_success_predictor/Machine_Learning_Model_Segment_4.md

 * number of reviews from critics
 * numner of reviews from IMDB users

-The modeling in Segment 4 used IMDB score >= 7 to define success.
+We chose IMDB score >= 7 as our metric of success.
 The IMDB score ranges between 1 and 10.

 Initially, we started with a deep learning model, because of its flexibility, relative insensitivity to the distribution of the features input to the model, and the ability to use loss curves to help assess fit.
 By Segment 3, seeing the poor performance of the deep learning model, we decided to try other models and compare performance.
 We looked at logistic regression, support vector machine, and random forest.
 The performance was similar across the board.
 Our conclusion is the data is insufficient to support a model classifying success.